AnirudhMikey/typescript-monorepo/packages/web-scraper/README.md

 2. **Screenshots Not Generated**: Ensure write permissions in current directory
 3. **API Call Fails**: Verify product URL and API endpoint are still valid
 4. **Build Errors**: Run `npx tsc -b` to rebuild all packages
+5. **MySQL Errors**: Ensure MySQL is running and credentials are correct

 ## 🎯 Professional Features